xyleey/Notes-for-Media-Team/Notes for Ubuntu V3.0.md

 Here I just simply describe the usage.
 If you are interested with the raw code, please click [here](https://gist.github.com/zmwangx/79f44ea27915a921b9b06e60043a9468#file-process-youku-appinfo-jsonp) switch to access the gist page.

-- First you need to endore you've got all tools it needs: python3 (see above)
+- First you need to ensure you've got all tools it needs: python3 (see above)
   GNU parallel (`sudo apt install -y moreutils parallel`) ffmpeg (see above)